-The Pothundy Dam is a picturesque locale with facilities for boating and is a nice option as a picnic place.
+The Pothundy Dam is a beautiful locale with facilities for boating and is a nice option as a picnic place.
 As the Ghat road winds its way up to Nelliyampathy, at certain places there are viewpoints from where the vast stretches of Palakkad district are visible with its extensive paddy fields forming a verdant carpet.
-It also offers a splendid view of the Palakkad Gap, which is a geographical phenomenon in the Western Ghats formation in this region, bringing into view, parts of the adjoining State of Tamilnadu.
+It also offers a splendid view of the Palakkad Gap, which is a geographical phenomenon in the Western Ghats formation in this region, bringing into view, parts of the adjoining State of Tamil Nadu.

 On the way up, those interested in bio farming can take a close look at the privately managed farms and also vast expanses of tea estates managed by different plantation companies.
-The hills of Nelliyampathy are also well known for its orange cultivation.
+The hills of Nelliyampathy are also well known for their orange cultivation.

-Lattitude: 10.538952, Longitude: 76.69364
+Latitude: 10.538952, Longitude: 76.69364